Gee (Girls' Generation song): Reception

 Girls' Generation performing "Gee" on February 27, 2009.

-Girls' Generation had their first promotional activity for the song on the MBC's music show Music Core on January 10.
-"Gee" eventually became a hit, achieving nine consecutive top one on the KBS's Music Bank, and eight consecutive wins on the Mnets chart, setting a record at the time.
+Girls' Generation had their first promotional activity for the song on MBC's music show Music Core on January 10, 2009.
+"Gee" eventually became a hit, achieving nine consecutive weeks at number one on KBS's Music Bank, and eight consecutive wins on the Mnets chart, setting a record at the time.
 It was named as the Song of the Decade by South Korea's online music website Melon, and chosen to be the most popular song of 2009 on Music Bank.
 The song has also won several major awards such as Digital Daesang and Digital Bonsang at the 24th Golden Disc Awards, the Daesang and Digital Music awards at the 19th Seoul Music Awards, and Song of the Year at the 7th Korean Music Awards.

 The Japanese version sold 130,145 physical copies in 2010, becoming the 49^{th} best-selling single of the year in Japan.
 The song reached number one on the RIAJ's weekly digital track chart on October 26, and eventually was ranked fifty-seventh and twenty-third on Billboard's 2010 & 2011 Japan Hot 100 charts, respectively.
 In January 2014, "Gee" was certified "Million" by the RIAJ, achieving more than one million digital downloads.
 The song is also the group's best-selling single in the US with 80,000 downloads sold as of May 2020.